 For increasing the dynamic range of JPEG images, the camera offers Nikon's Active D-Lighting.
 The available settings include auto, extra high, high, normal, low and off.
 You can also record HDR images in camera.

 The Z6 includes a new 16:9 crop for recording still images, which Nikon states will make it easier to drop still images into a video workflow.
-In addition to the new 16:9 and standard 3:2 aspect ratios, the camera also offers a 1:1 aspect ratio and a DX crop mode which produces up to a 10.3-megapixel image file, though there is no mention of the Z7's 5:4 mode.
-We'll look into that once we get a production model into the lab.
+In addition to the new 16:9 and standard 3:2 aspect ratios, the camera also offers a 1:1 aspect ratio and a DX crop mode which produces up to a 10.3-megapixel image file, though oddly it doesn't support the Z7's 5:4 mode.
 The Z6 records .NEF raw files in 12 or 14-bit color depth and can record large (24.3MP), medium (13.7MP) and small (6.1MP) .NEF files.